Cullen Baker: Death

-What both versions share is the end result.
+What both versions share is the outcome.
 Baker and Kirby were killed at the Foster home, with both shot numerous times, and then the bodies were dragged through the town of Bloomburg.
 The bodies were taken to the U.S. Army outpost near Jefferson, where they were placed on public display.
 Baker is buried in Oakwood Cemetery in Jefferson, Texas.

 The town of Bloomburg, Texas continues to commemorate the event with the annual Cullen Baker Country Fair, held the first weekend in November.
 Proceeds benefit the Bloomburg City’s efforts to build a city park and revive tourism since the COVID-19 pandemic.

 Possible eyewitness to Baker's death

 A reference to Cullen (Col) Baker is made by former slave Doc Quinn in the Slave Narratives: a Folk History of Slavery in the United States - From Interviews with Former Slaves - Arkansas Narratives, Part 6.
 Doc Quinn provides a somewhat different perspective on Cullen Baker throughout.
 The statements of Doc Quinn are recorded as follows: